school-brainhack/school-brainhack.github.io/content/en/project/AuditoryMultimodal/index.md

 #### NOT Accessible

-I also find some very interesting datsets that I was not able to access directly and in the period of 3 weeks I was still waiting for them.
+I also find some very interesting datasets that I was not able to access directly and in the period of 3 weeks I was still waiting for them.

 I was a little frustrated with the process, making me realize how important is real Open Data.